DinoChiesa/ApigeeEdge-Java-SecureRandom/README.md

 ## Notes

-There is one callout class, com.google.apigee.edgecallouts.prng.SecureRandomCallout , which uses java.security.SecureRandom to generate random values.
+There is one callout class, com.google.apigee.edgecallouts.prng.SecureRandomCallout , which uses [java.security.SecureRandom](https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html) to generate random values.

 ## Support

 This callout is open-source software, and is not a supported part of Apigee Edge.
 If you need assistance, you can try inquiring on
-[The Apigee Community Site](https://community.apigee.com).
+[the Apigee Community Site](https://community.apigee.com).
 There is no service-level guarantee for responses to inquiries regarding this callout.